mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/physics.md

   For example, when a patient catches a chill, the coldness of the air is an antecedent cause, and the patient's fever is the internal and enduring state that is the sustaining cause of his symptoms.

+## Causation and determinism

+* The Stoics believed in universal causation and universal casual determinism, that is to say, that everything has a cause by which it was determined.
+* Every cause is a necessitating cause: given the cause, the effect cannot but happen.
+* The inescapable series of necessitating causes was called by Stoics and their critics Fate.
+* Lazy argument: if determinism is true, there is no point in doing whatever.
+MK: of course this argument is too simplistic: everyone is caused to do what they do by the sum of the external stimuli they were subjected to up to the moment of the action.
+Even if someone decided to do nothing because they wanted to prove that the lazy argument is true, they would be caused to do so by exposition to the idea of determinism and the lazy argument itself, plus their own character.